Cody-j-w/atlas-web_back_end/README.md

 ## pagination

 A collection of functions, methods, and scripts that can be used to paginate large sets of data for easier consumption

+## personal data

+A collection of functions, methods, and scripts pertaining to handling personal and sensitive data - passwords, SSNs and the like - utilizing various forms of encryption and security